nunohpinheiro/chat-history-time-aggregation/README.md

 ## Run the application and use it

 In the root of the repository, execute:

-* `docker compose --profile infrastructure up` to lift up the required infrastructure external to the app
-    * Includes InfluxDb and its seeder
-    * For development/testing purposes, with the app being ran from other means (IDE, console,...)
+* For "production-like" purposes, to actually use the API:
-        * Running it from Visual Studio, with profile `https`, will launch the Swagger UI automatically in https://localhost:7048/docs/index
     * `docker compose --profile app up` to lift up the application (Web REST API) and the required external infrastructure
         * Includes the `ChatHistory API` (running in port `8080`), InfluxDb and its seeder
             * Use the API with its Swagger UI: http://localhost:8080/docs/index

-    * For "production-like" purposes, to actually use the API
+* For development/testing purposes, with the app being ran from other means (IDE, console,...):
+    * `docker compose --profile infrastructure up` to lift up the required infrastructure external to the app
+        * Includes InfluxDb and its seeder
+    * Running the API from Visual Studio, with profile `https`, will launch the Swagger UI automatically in https://localhost:7048/docs/index